indiana-university/rivet-docs/content/blog/alpha-5-components.md

 Previously a variant of the deprecated box component, the redesigned [card](https://v2.rivet.iu.edu/docs/components/card/) is now a standalone component.

-The card component is commonly used in both web applications and marketing websites to group related pieces of information.
+The card component is commonly used on both web applications and marketing websites to group related pieces of information.
 Cards are also used to present collections of content, such as news items, in a list or grid format.

 ## Billboard